MaceChettiyadan/Y11Notes/Physics/SIS & Error in Physics.md

 ##### Uncertainty & Error
 - 3 Classes
 	- **Measurement error** - unavoidable, property of the measuring instrument
-		- Absolute Error - of the instrument, $= \frac{1}{2}$ of the smalles unit of scale on the instrument - e.g. 30cm ruler with millimeter increments = 0.5mm.
+		- Absolute Error - of the instrument, $= \frac{1}{2}$ of the smallest unit of scale on the instrument - e.g. 30cm ruler with millimeter increments = 0.5mm.
 So whatever value you get would be $n\pm 0.5mm$
 		- Percentage Error - this is $$=(\frac{absolute \space error}{measurement}*100)\%$$
 		- However, what if we had multiple measurements stacked together?
 			- **If adding/subtracting measurements**